christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 $$ \land_{\text{var} \in \text{Variables}} \( \text{var} \)$$

+where each clause is composed of only one variable.

+It is then possible to use the **graph embedder** to compute an embedding representation for all assignments and compare them with the formula.
+During training, embedding of positive assignments are pushed to be closer to embedding of the formula than negative assignments are, thanks to a margin triplet loss based on the euclidian distance:

+$$ \| \text{embedding}(\text{formula}) - \text{embedding}(\text{assignment}) \| $$

 are easier to search from the CNF format with the Solver from the PySat package.
 Clauses of CNF format are quite simple to express:

 - in the VRD dataset, each clause can be expressed in the code with a couple `[-rel_id, pos_id]` where `rel_id` is the ID of a relation `[relation predicate, subject, object]` and `pos_id` is the ID of a spatial property `[position relation, subject, object]`.
 Variable ID are provided by variable ID manager `pysat.formula.IDPool`, always starting from 1.